Man claims apartment won’t fix mold problem

 FAYETTEVILLE, Ark.
-(KNWA) — A resident living at 7hills Homeless Center housing is claiming the tent he used to live in is better than his current situation.
+(KFTA) — A resident living at 7hills Homeless Center housing is claiming the tent he used to live in is better than his current situation.

 Robert Frideaux has been a resident at Walker Residential, a low income housing program in Fayetteville provided by 7hills, for three years.